ataylor89/unix_wisdom/shell.md

 Examples of shells are bash and zsh, which are commonly found on Unix and Mac OS.

+At the bottom of this document, we'll discover that Shell is more than a command-line interface.
+It might actually be the user interface to the operating system.

+Why is this?

+Think about the Unix shell, the Windows shell, the Macintosh shell.
+These shells refer not just to the command-line interface we use in Terminal and MS-DOS and terminal emulators.

+These shells refer to the user interfaces of Unix, Windows, and Mac OS.

+One formal definition of shell is the user interface of an operating system.

+We're going to think about shell as a command-line interface (at the beginning of this document) and gradually discover it's the user interface of an operating system (I discovered this during writing).

 ## How can I use shell?

 Shell is a command-line interface. bash and zsh are shells.
 But how do you interact with bash and zsh?